 Co-packer’s ability to scale up.
 Determining your potential co-packer’s ability to scale up and help grow your business is very important.

 Once You’re Ready to Work With a Co-Packer

 Once you have determined that working with a co-packer is the best fit for your business, you will need to put plenty of effort into finding the right co-packer for your needs.
 First and foremost, your co-packer should have experience in working with the specific types of food products your business handles.
 Other important things to consider when determining if a co-packer is the best fit for your business include:

-- Whether the company is flexible enough to grow alongside your business as you expand into new product categories
+- Flexibility: Can they grow alongside your business as you expand into new product categories?

-- Whether the company is located in a geographic location that makes sense for your business
+- Location: Are they located somewhere that makes sense for your business?

-- Whether the company aligns with your personal values and the values that you would like your business to convey
+- Alignment: How do their values compare with your personal values and the values that you would like your business to convey?

-- Whether the company’s Manufacturer Service Agreement (MSA) and NDA guidelines are sufficient to meet the needs of your business
+- Agreements: Are their Manufacturer Service Agreement (MSA) and NDA guidelines sufficient to meet the needs of your business?